kubevirt/kubevirt/docs/cluster-configuration.md

 reaches its completion timeout while attempting pre-copy live-migration.
 Post-copy migrations allow even the busiest VMs to successfully live-migrate.
-However, events like a network failure or a failure in any of the source or destination nodes can cause the migrated VM to crash or reach inconsistency.
+However, events like a network failure or a failure in any of the source or destination nodes can cause the migrated VM to crash.
 Enable this option when evicting nodes is more important than keeping VMs alive.